adammkelly/BeerGarden/README.md

 ## Capabilities

-- API GET to display all available beers.
+- [] API GET to display all available beers.
-- API to purchase one of these beers.
+- [] API to purchase one of these beers.
-- React view for a catalog.
+- [] React view for a catalog.
-- Dialog to perform purchase.
+- [] Dialog to perform purchase.

+## Objectives

+- Strength Go/React knowledge.
+- Apply to real world problem.
+- Learn docker, postgressql setup and management.
+- Make use of alembic style database migration.

+### Future Objectives

+- Learn to run process as micro service architecture.